 6. You will have ups and downs.

 They aren’t setbacks.
 They are part of the healing process.
 Knowing that my pain would crop back up through my injury process would have saved me from a lot of heartache.
 You aren’t reinjuring yourself.
-You are learning the limits of your injury.
-You need to stress it to strengthen it and sometimes you stress it a bit too much.
+You’re learning the limits of your injury–a need to stress it to strengthen it and sometimes you stress it a bit too much.
 It’s a learning process through and through.